flyonspeed/OnSpeed-Gen1/README.md

 ![schematic](https://github.com/dinglewanker/aoa-tone-efis-serial/blob/master/docs/AOA_Due_schem_5Jun18.png?raw=true)

 # Notes
+ * Dynon D100 and D10 only output 115200 baud output.
+The Skyview needs to be set to 115200 baud for AHRS output.

  * The audio out is designed to plug into the audio panel of your aircraft.
 Or into the aux audio input on some headsets.

  * It may be a good idea to hook a switch inline with the audio out of the board.
 This could be useful to turn the device on/off when you don't want to hear a annoying beep in your ear.
 Or just using the variable potentiometer to turn down the audio when you don't want to hear it.